proplot-dev/proplot/docs/quickstart6.rst

 `~proplot.wrappers.cmap_wrapper` assigns the
-`~proplot.colortools.BinNorm` “meta-normalizer” as the data normalizer for all colormap plots.
-This allows for discrete levels in all situations – that is, `~matplotlib.axes.Axes.pcolor` and `~matplotlib.axes.Axes.pcolormesh` now accept a ``levels`` keyword arg, just like `~matplotlib.axes.Axes.contourf`.
-`~proplot.colortools.BinNorm` also ensures the colorbar colors span the entire colormap range, and that “cyclic” colorbar colors are distinct on each end.
+`~proplot.colortools.BinNorm` “meta-normalizer” as the data normalizer for all plotting commands involving colormaps.
+This permits discrete ``levels`` even for commands like `~matplotlib.axes.Axes.pcolor` and `~matplotlib.axes.Axes.pcolormesh`. `~proplot.colortools.BinNorm` also ensures that colorbar colors span the entire colormap range, no matter the ``extend`` setting, and that “cyclic” colormap colors are distinct on each end of the colorbar.

 `~proplot.wrappers.cmap_wrapper` also fixes the well-documented `white-lines-between-filled-contours <https://stackoverflow.com/q/8263769/4970632>`__